I consider automated tests the best form of documentation

 SwingDev/Hippo Insurance NYSE: HIPPO, insurance, USA

-Software engineer remote, from 07-2023
+Software engineer remote, from 07-2023 to 07-2025

 Part of Agent Enablement and Underwriting teams.